Nexium Side Effects

 Applies to esomeprazole: intravenous powder for injection, oral delayed release capsule, oral powder for reconstitution delayed release

 Gastrointestinal (GI) side effects have included bowel irregularity, aggravated constipation, dyspepsia, dysphagia, dysplasia, epigastric pain, eructation, esophageal disorder, frequent stools, gastroenteritis, GI hemorrhage, rectal disorder, increased appetite, anorexia, ulcerative stomatitis, and vomiting.
 Pancreatitis has also been reported.
-Postmarketing reports of microscopic colitis have been received.
+Postmarketing reports of microscopic colitis, GI candidiasis, and clostridium difficile associated diarrhea have been received.

 Nervous system side effects have included confusion, dizziness, hypoesthesia, insomnia, migraine aggravation, paresthesia, sleep disorder, somnolence, tremor, vertigo, and seizures.